-You enter the donut hole once the total cost of your drugs reaches \$4,020.
-In the donut hole, you pay a percentage of the cost for your prescription drugs.
+You enter the Donut Hole once the total cost of your drugs reaches \$4,430.
+In the Donut Hole, you pay a percentage of the cost for your prescription drugs.

-For generic drugs, you pay 25% of the cost of the drug and dispensing fee, and your plan pays the remaining cost.
-For brand name drugs, you pay 25% of the cost of the drug and dispensing fee, and the drug manufacturer and your plan share the remaining cost (see right).
+For generic drugs, you pay 25% of the drug and dispensing fee and your plan pays the remaining cost.
+For brand name drugs, you pay 25% of the drug and dispensing fee and the drug manufacturer and your plan share the remaining cost (see right).